ddomingues/ddomingues.github.io/ddomingues.md

   <figcaption>Diego Domingues</figcaption>
 </figure>

->Father, Husband and Developer passionate by what he does
+>Father, Husband and Developer passionate by what he does.
+>
+>Here I share my thoughts and points of view about my experience with software development.
+Feel free and give me your feedback!

+<div class="rotate-90 animated text-center">=)</div>